 If you’re short-staffed or interested in using third-party services, you could sign up for apps like Postmates.
 These can come in handy when you’re experiencing high volumes or want to get in front of new potential customers.
 This also takes the actual delivery process off your plate, which makes it easier to execute.
 However, it comes with extra fees.

-Again, you can deliver the orders yourself, use existing or newly hired staff, or take advantage of third-party local delivery services—or a combination of any of the three.
+Again, you can deliver the orders yourself, use existing or newly hired staff, or take advantage of a third-party delivery partner—or a combination of any of the three.
 Whoever the delivery driver may be, it’s important to remember they’re a part of the customer experience.
 So even if they don’t work for you, they are still an extension of your brand.

 💡 PRO TIP: The Local Delivery feature within Shopify is a set of flexible tools that allow businesses to offer a customizable local delivery service at checkout.
-Business owners can define delivery zones and multiple pricing conditions for each zone, manage and prepare orders for delivery, as well as create optimized delivery routes for drivers using the Shopify Local Delivery app.
+Business owners can define delivery zones and multiple pricing conditions for each zone, manage and prepare orders for delivery, offer real-time tracking to customers, and create optimized delivery routes for drivers using the Shopify Local Delivery app.

-In the case of Great Lakes Brewery, customers need to show photo identification to prove they’re of legal drinking age before they can receive their order.
+In the case of Great Lakes Brewery, customers need to show photo identification to prove they’re of legal drinking age before receiving their order.

 There are ways to promote your local delivery options on your website too: